ppresto/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-2.md

 * In order to use the Vault UI, you must sign in.
 * Vault supports multiple authentication methods.
 * A new Vault server will only have the Token auth method enabled.
-* In the challenge you just completed, you used the Token auth method and specified "root" as the token.
+* In the first lab you will use the Token auth method to login.

 ???

-* Let's talk about the Vault UI a bit, including ways of signing into it.
+Let's talk about the Vault UI a bit, including ways of signing into it.
+* In the first lab you will run vault in dev mode
+  * where you will define a token with the value of "root" to sign in.
-* While you used the token "root" in the last challenge, you'll be running a Vault server in "Prod"  mode in the rest of the track and will have to use the token generated when you initialize that server in the next challenge.
+* Next you'll be running a Vault server in "Prod" mode.
+  * We will do this for the rest of the track and will have to use the token generated for uswhen you initialize that server in the next challenge.
+* The root token is like the root user in unix.
+  * It has a root policy associated to it that allows you to define any new policy, secrets engine, or authentication method.
 ---
 name: signing-into-the-vault-ui
 # Signing into the Vault UI
 .center[![:scale 70%](images/vault_login_page.png)]

 ???
-* This slide shows a screenshot of the login dialog for the Vault server.
+* This is what you're going to see

 ---
 name: welcome-to-vault